rohansanjay/reading/Self Development/The_Charisma_Myth.md

     - Nocebo effect: the mind creates toxic consequences in the body in reaction to completely fictional causes

 *Our imagination can dramatically enhance or inhibit our charisma, depending on its content*

+### 3. The Obstacles to Presence, Power, and Warmth

+- Physical discomfort
+  - Any physical discomfort that affects your visible, external state even slightly may affect how charismatic you are perceived to be
+  - Counteracting physical discomfort
+    - prevent: plan ahead
+      - Location, clothing comfort, sunlight, weather, hunger, etc.
+    - recognize: awareness
+      - Do you look tense?
+    - remedy/explain: do something about it
+      - Giving voice will allow you to move on from it
+- Mental Discomfort
+  - You need to be comfortable with uncertainty and ambiguity
+  - Responsibility transfer (steps on pg.
+35)
+    - Pick an entity and transfer the weight of everything you are concerned about to this entity—they're in charge now and you are no longer responsible for the outcome
+  - Notice when you are making comparisons and use the responsibility transfer to alleviate any discomfort it's causing you
+  - Self-criticism is a silent killer—other people don't know about it and will think your reactions are directed at them
+  - The reason your mind blanks in stressful situations (e.g. taking a test) is because the body naturally shuts downs superfluous functions during fight-or-flight situations
+  - Even the most intelligent and competent people feel self-doubt and experience the imposter syndrome
+    - Yes, it can be a great motivator to make you work hard... but at what cost?
+It impairs your body language, interactions, makes you enjoy life less, etc.
+    - Much better to be motivated by confidence and the joy of achievement

+*Your mental state is crucial in your ability to project charismatic body language—know which internal obstacles are inhibiting your charisma potential*